J0hnHawk/FS17_WebStats/config/_mods/README.md

 # Support of placeable mods in FS17 WebStats

 You can create own configuration files for placeable mods.
-Just store them in the folder placeables as xml file.
+Just store them in the folder './config/_mods' as xml file.

 Here are 3 examples for placeable mods: